Maine

 Sports betting & gambling legislation in ME

 While finally getting a sports betting bill across the finish line is exciting, Maine residents need to learn about the rules and regulations before diving in.
 For starters, bettors must be at least 21 to place a bet online or at a retail location.
-Any bettor this older than 21 is also subject to a 7.15% state tax on their winnings to go along with the 24% federal tax.
+Any bettor older than 21 is also subject to a 7.15% state tax on their winnings, in addition to the 24% federal tax.

 Maine also uses geofencing software to ensure all bettors are within state lines when placing a wager.
 While remote registration is available for mobile betting apps, bettors must ensure they are in the proper location when placing a bet.
+Depending on whether a 2026 bill passes, bettors in the state could also be prohibited from using a credit card for sports betting transactions.
 The Maine Gambling Control Unit enforces all state rules and regulations.

 Are retail casinos legal?Yes